-Elfriede Wächtler was the daughter of a salesman, Gustav Adolf Wächtler, who opposed her interest in becoming an artist.
-Despite many furious arguments, Elfriede did enroll in the Dresden School of Applied Arts in 1915.
-Although her initial focus was fashion design, she soon turned her attention to applied graphics.
+Elfriede Wächtler was the daughter of a well-to-do salesman who opposed her wishes to become an artist.
+After many furious arguments, Elfriede did enroll in the Dresden School of Applied Arts, in 1915.
+While her initial focus was fashion design, she soon turned her attention to applied graphics.

 The couple proved unable to adequately support themselves and increasingly lived apart.
 Between 1927 and 1930, while still married to Elfriede, Lohse fathered three children with another woman.
-He demonstrated his disregard for his wife’s art by giving his students her finished canvases to paint over.
+He gave his students her finished canvases to paint over.
 Marital and financial woes caused Lohse-Wächtler to suffer a severe nervous breakdown, resulting in two months’ hospitalization in 1929.

-Lohse-Wächtler enjoyed her most productive and successful period following her hospitalization.
+Lohse-Wächtler enjoyed her most productive and successful period after her convalescence.
 Then living in Hamburg, she mounted her first major exhibition at the Kunstsalon Maria Kunde in May 1929.
 Although she continued to exhibit, Germany’s economic situation worsened following the American stock market crash.
-By the early 1930s, it is believed that the artist was sleeping in railroad stations and on the street.
+It is believed that by the 1930s, the artist was sleeping in railroad stations and on the street.
 Hamburg’s red-light district served her as both her artistic subject and her home.

 The rediscovery of Elfriede Lohse-Wächtler at the end of the 20th century prompted numerous German exhibitions and publications, and the Galerie St. Etienne mounted the first major American presentation of her work in the fall of 1998.
 Today, most of Lohse-Wächtler’s artworks are housed in European collections and museums and are rarely offered for sale.